flora-comms/flora-docs/groupwork/minutes/november/19-EnglishMeeting.md

 Print budget and lead times?

+- Camosun but not through English.

+Suggestions for making a brochure?

+- Use publisher

 ## Circuit Cellar Content Guidelines

 Anything we have questions about?
 - would we be submitting a full draft article as our proposal?
 - clarification: listing of figures in the body of article and submitting files separately.

 - schematics get redrawn by CC to fit their article aesthetic?
 - Preview: 2 or 3 sentences explaining what your article is about. (hooky blurb?)
 - Our Article: **Complete Application**?